Reinforcement Learning for Control of Evolutionary and Ecological Processes: RESULTS

-The error bounds for reinforcement learning of MDPs proven across \cite{russo_van_roy_posterior_sampling,osband__russo_van_roy_posterior_sampling_reinforcement_learning,osband_van_roy_eluder_dim_model_based_reinforcement_learning} are both state of the art\footnote{As per personal communication.} and highly general compared with most results in the field, which makes them quite suitable for this problem.
-A lengthier discussion of these bounds in our case can be found in \cref{appendix_derivation_regret_bounds}, and relate specifically to the algorithm Posterior Sampling Reinforcement Learning (PSRL).\cite{osband__russo_van_roy_posterior_sampling_reinforcement_learning} In summary, we use their results to derive regret for using PSRL to learn the parameter matrices and optimize trajectories through evolutionary space.
+The error bounds for reinforcement learning of POMDPs proven across \cite{russo_van_roy_posterior_sampling,osband__russo_van_roy_posterior_sampling_reinforcement_learning,osband_van_roy_eluder_dim_model_based_reinforcement_learning} are both state of the art\footnote{Per our literature review and personal communication with B. Van Roy and M. Kochenderfer.} and highly general compared with most results in the field, which makes them very suitable for this problem.
+A lengthier discussion of these bounds in our case can be found in Supplemental Information Section 4, and relate specifically to the algorithm Posterior Sampling Reinforcement Learning (PSRL).\cite{osband__russo_van_roy_posterior_sampling_reinforcement_learning} In summary, we use their results to derive regret for using the PSRL algorithm to both learn the parameter matrices and select inputs to optimize trajectories through evolutionary space.

+Because $\varepsilon_O$ is separate from the $\xi$ term which we would like to minimize -- the goal of using RL to improve our model -- there will be a baseline accumulation of error in addition to $\varepsilon_k$, the error from the estimation of the integral portion of the Bellman operator.
+The derivation of the function describing $\varepsilon_k$ is discussed in Section 3 of the Supplemental Information.
+They will be bounded by the sum of their absolute values, so we know that the error from our approximations (as opposed to the error from sub-optimal parameters, which PSRL is used to minimize) will be bounded as $\varepsilon \leq |\varepsilon_k|+|\varepsilon_O| + |\varepsilon_\text{min}|$, as this would be the case if there were only constructive interference among the error values.

-We use $\{\epsilon\}$ to denote the pair of upper bounds on the tolerable error between the inferred and actual functions for each of reward and transition process. $\epsilon_R$ corresponds to learning the $\vec{\omega}$ for the reward function, and likewise $\epsilon_\psi$ for learning the model $\Psi$.
+We use $\{\epsilon\}$ to denote the triplet of upper bounds on the errors.
+First $\varepsilon$, the upper bound on unavoidable error.
+Second and third are $\epsilon_R$ and $\epsilon_\psi$, the errors between the inferred and actual functions for each of reward and transition process. $\epsilon_R$ corresponds to learning the $\vec{\omega}$ for the reward function if it is not fully specified in advance, and likewise $\epsilon_\psi$ for learning the model $\Psi$.